-Q. I didn’t get any Deficiency emails.
+Q. I didn't get any Early Alert emails.
 Does that mean I’m passing everything?

 A. Possibly, but not every instructor provides Early Alert notifications.
 It is strongly recommended that you review your grades for assignments, quizzes and tests in all your courses to make sure you are on track.